 |Promotes spinal alignment.|

-This is arguably one of the best mattresses for lower back pain in Canada.
+This is arguably one of Canada’s best mattresses for lower back pain.

-For starters, it’s a hybrid mattress so it offers zoned support for problem areas like the back, shoulders, and hips.
+For starters, it’s a hybrid mattress that offers zoned support for problem areas like the back, shoulders, and hips.

 On top of that, it has three comfort layers that add cushioning between the vertebrae and your spine to keep it aligned.

-Besides that, it offers excellent edge enforcement that prevents sagging; if you tend to roll towards the edge when you’re sleeping, you won’t wake up with a cramped back.
-Furthermore, it also isolates motion; if you have pets that jump on top of the bed while you sleep you’re sure not to feel a thing.
+Besides, it offers excellent edge enforcement that prevents sagging; if you roll towards the edge while sleeping, you won’t wake up with a cramped back.
+Furthermore, it also isolates motion; if you have pets that jump on the bed while you sleep you’re sure not to feel a thing.

-The downside is, that it feels a bit too firm for sleepers who weigh below 130lbs.
-For that reason, it might end up exerting too much pressure on your back, causing more pain.
+The downside is that it feels too firm for sleepers who weigh below 130 lbs.
+For that reason, it might exert too much pressure on your back, causing more pain.

 Maxxzz Mattress (Best Low Budget Mattress for Back pain)